repaper/gratis/Sketches/README.md

    A list of sector numbers an millisecod delay times defined by the `DISPLAY_LIST` macro to enable this mode.
 In this mode the flash programming does not occur.
-The images are stored in the same forma as the command program above, so any images uploaded by it can be displayed by this program
+The images are stored in the same format as the command program above, so any images uploaded by it can be displayed by this program